 12. If you suspect human trafficking, REPORT IT.

 Human trafficking is honestly I think the worst of all crimes.
 Child sex tourism is sadly getting bigger and increasingly hard to fight across international borders.
 If you see any suspicious activity; someone with a child that doesn’t look like theirs, a child that looks drugged or seems to be held against their will, exchanging of money/child, REPORT IT.
+You can go to thinkchildsafe.org to do so.
 Same goes for women/men who you have reason to believe are forced into slavery.
 You can find organisations online at www.globalmodernslavery.org and contact someone in the country directly.
 You could help save lives.
 Just because you’re not at home doesn’t mean that you can just turn a blind eye to injustice.

 13. Don’t use your new YOLO lifestyle as an excuse to be an a**hole.